-Ice has arrived on the ponds and small lakes earlier than usual in the northern areas of where people go ice-fishing.
+Ice has arrived on the ponds and small lakes earlier than usual in the northern areas where people go ice-fishing.
 In fact, there are some places where anglers are already on the ice and catching fish.
 Ice-fishing action can be good all season, but it seems like anglers get really excited about early ice, and ponds and small, wind-protected lakes are the first places to offer early ice-fishing.
 These bodies of water are often home to lots of panfish, and many early ice-anglers target panfish.
 If you’re an early-ice person, the following ideas might help you achieve more success on your early-ice panfish adventures.

 We’re going to be walking to our spots, so you’ll want to keep equipment to a minimum.
 Early ice is one of the times when anglers really appreciate the new generation of ice-augers.
 Augers such as the K-Drill are powered by an electric drill.
-These are so much lighter that traditional drills, and the new batteries will enable you to drill as many holes as you need.
-One small box of jigs and some waxworms or spikes, one rod/reel and maybe a backup combo are about all you need for early ice panfish.
+These are so much lighter than traditional drills, and the new batteries will enable you to drill as many holes as you need.
+One small box of jigs and some waxworms or spikes, one rod/reel, and maybe a backup combo are about all you need for early ice panfish.

 Look for panfish in areas where you caught them in the fall.
 Weedbeds can be very good, but shallow rushes can be outstanding also.